Intimacy Data Symphony

-for shared reflection on empathic interaction
+Shared reflection on AI empathic interaction,

-Can a kiss be translated into bio-feedback data?
+*Can a kiss be translated into bio-feedback data and categorization patterns?

 How does your kiss feel in E.E.G. data?

-In Kissing Data, visitors are invited for an shared, intimate experience, for which the artists re-orchestrate acts of kissing into a poetic, digital synesthetic ritual.
-In live kissing experiments with Multi Brain BCI E.E.G. head-sets, visitors are invited as Kissers or Spectators.
-During kissing, their brainwaves of Kissers are measured.
+A Communal Kiss Experience in a poetic ritual, acts of kissing and caressing each other faces are multi-sensory and socially mirrored.
+In live experiments with Multi Brain BCI E.E.G. head-sets, visitors are invited as Kissers (or Caressers) and Spectators.
+Brain activity of people kissing and caressing is measured.
 Real-time, their streaming E.E.G. data encircle them in a floor projection.
-Simultaneously, the Spectators brain waves are measured, their neurons mirroring activity of intimate kissing movements, resonating in their imagination.
-Both Kissers’ and Spectators’ brain activity, mirroring each others emotional expressions and movements, in both interpersonal and aesthetic ways, co-create an immersive visual, Reflexive Datascape, translated to an algorithm for a soundscape – a ‘Kissing Data Symphony.’
+Simultaneously, the Spectators brain waves are measured, their neurons mirroring activity of intimate kissing and caressing movements, resonating in their imagination.
+Both Kissers/Caressers ’ and Spectators’ brain activity, mirroring each others emotional expressions and movements, in both interpersonal and aesthetic ways, co-create an immersive visual, Reflexive Datascape, translated to an algorithm for a soundscape – an ‘Intimacy Data Symphony.’

 What is a Multi-Brain Computer Interface (Multi-Brain BCI)?

-Artwork Kissing Data explores a critical, experimental and sensitive
+a novel, critical, experimental and sensitive approach.

 EMARE European Media Art Platform enables Kissing Data to be developed with European partners in different contexts, in relation to emerging (inter)national and (inter)cultural identities and transitions, relating to shared socio-technological developments and media infrastructures.
 The artists wish to thank EMARE host RIXC, Riga for generous support and inspiration in development and hosting the performance; and EMARE partner Ars Electronica for hosting the performance.